apache/flink/docs/dev/table/common.md

 // create a Table from a Table API query
 Table tapiResult = tableEnv.scan("table1").select(...);
-// create a Table from a SQL query
+// create a Table from an SQL query
 Table sqlResult  = tableEnv.sqlQuery("SELECT ...
 FROM table2 ... ");

 // emit a Table API result Table to a TableSink, same for SQL result